shotover/shotover-proxy/docs/transforms/transforms.md

 *State: Alpha*

-This transform should be used with the RedisDestinationCluster transform.
+This transform should be used with the RedisSinkCluster transform.
 It will write over the ports of the nodes returned by `CLUSTER SLOTS` with a user supplied value (typically the port that Shotover is listening on so  cluster aware Redis drivers will direct traffic through Shotover instead of the nodes themselves).

 * `new_port`- Value to write over the ports returned by `CLUSTER SLOTS`